Guidance

 Travel

 Oman does not recognise dual nationality, and a child of an Omani father will automatically be an Omani national from birth.
-Omani nationals can exit the country on Omani ID cards but children under the age of fifteen do not hold civil cards so must exit on a passport.
+Children born outside of Oman with an Omani father may also hold a British passport, although this may not be legally recognised by the courts in Oman.
+Omani nationals can exit the country on Omani ID cards but children under the age of ten often do not hold civil cards, and so must exit on a passport.
 Exit visas are not required, but a valid visa must be shown when leaving Oman except when exiting on an Emergency Travel document (ETD).
 UK ETDs are only issued if the British passport is not available.
-People needing to travel on an ETD should contact Oman immigration in advance of their travel via their sponsor to get confirmation that they are able to leave the country.
+People needing to travel on an ETD should arrive at the airport with plenty of time to proceed through immigration.
+Those leaving the country permanently on an ETD will need to discuss this with their sponsor for further information on how to proceed.

 Mediation